Kinetics of thermal Mott transitions in the Hubbard model: Structure of the mixed-phase states

 for $r < 2 vt$.
 Here $\phi(t)$ is the transformed volume fraction in Eq.~(\ref{eq:avrami}), and the function $\Psi_d(x)$ in 2D is

-It is worth noting that this analytical expression agrees very well with the simulation results of the kinetic Ising model~\cite{ramos99}.
-After absorbing the prefactor into the exponential, we have $\tilde G(r) = \exp[C \, \Psi_2(r/\zeta)] - 1$.
-The two independent fitting parameters, $C$ and $\zeta$, are determined from the conditions $\tilde G(0) = 1$ and that the gradient $d\tilde G/dr|_0$ equals the slope of the linear segment of the numerical correlation function at small $r$.
-As shown in Fig.~\ref{fig:gr}(b), although the short-range correlation of the two-phase states can be satisfactorily described by the KJMA model, the correlation function is appreciably enhanced at larger distances.
+It is worth noting that this analytical expression agrees very well with the kinetic Monte Carlo simulation results of the phase transformation in dynamical Ising model~\cite{ramos99}.
+The normalized correlation function can be characterized by two parameters: $\tilde G(r) = \exp[C \, \Psi_2(r/\zeta)] - 1$.
+Here $C$ and $\zeta$ are determined from the conditions $\tilde G(0) = 1$ and that the gradient $d\tilde G/dr|_0$ equals the slope of the linear segment of the numerical correlation function at small $r$.
+As shown in Fig.~\ref{fig:gr}(b), although the short-range correlation of the mixed-phase states can be satisfactorily described by the KJMA model, the correlation function is appreciably enhanced at larger distances.
+The discrepancy from the analytical formula~(\ref{eq:gr}) again indicates the break down of interface-controlled mechanism with constant domain growth rate, and the enhanced correlation can be attributed to the avalanche of Mott clusters discussed in Sec.~\ref{sec:avalanche}.